demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 `topdesk-incidents-list`, `topdesk-branches-list`, `topdesk-persons-list`, `topdesk-operators-list`

 While the newest versions of TOPdesk all use the new [FIQL query format](https://developers.topdesk.com/tutorial.html#query), older versions use limited inline parameters for filters in the requests.
-More specifically there are 2 versions at work:
+Specifically there are 2 versions at work:
 #### [TOPdeskRestAPI](https://developers.topdesk.com/documentation/index.html)
 Implements: `topdesk-incidents-list`